michael-borck/cloudcore/docs/policies/access.md

 (e) MFA is required to access any critical system or resource, including but not limited to resources in CloudCore production environments.

+> **IMPLEMENTATION GAP:** Current MFA rollout covers 85% of critical systems.
+> Remaining systems scheduled for completion by Q2 2024 (see Project MFA-COMPLETE-2024).

 (f) Unused accounts, passwords, access keys must be removed within 30 days.

 (g) A unique access key or service account must be used for different application or user access.

 (h) Authenticated sessions must time out after a defined period of inactivity.

+> **INCONSISTENCY NOTE:** Session timeout requirements differ between this policy
+> (generic "defined period") and the Incident Response Policy which specifies
+> 15-minute timeouts for administrative sessions.

 ### Access Authorisation and Termination